OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

       enabled: yes
       filename: fast.log
       append: yes/no
+      when-blocked:
+        drop-events: yes/no     #Whether events to output should drop if they would
+                                #block in offline mode
+        poll-interval: 100      #How long to poll for when blocked and not dropping
+      retries:
+        reconnecting: 1      #number of retries when reconnecting
+        interrupted: 1       #number of retries if write is interrupted

 Enabling all of the logs, will result in a much lower performance and the use of more disc space, so enable only the outputs you need.